When we speak of entrepreneurs we often think about startup founders, but what about entrepreneurial individuals who work in large organisations?

 It’s part of the role of any senior innovation manager to change the working environment and ‘break down body armours.
 This will make employees become vulnerable and curious, qualities needed to drive innovation‘ said again Emily Haynes.

 When Alastair Cox was setting up Google Creative Academy, Google’s lab for creating brands with their clients, he had to ask his team to abandon their business as usual mindset to start focusing on the problem clients were struggling to solve.
-He believes so much in this transformative approach to say that ‘true innovations comes from gratitude and generosity’.
+He believes so much in this transformative approach to say that ‘true innovations come from gratitude and generosity’.

 Finally, innovation managers should select employees with the right innovation attitude by putting them as soon as possible out of their comfort zone.
 By doing this at the beginning of any innovation programmes, they will immediately identify who among the participant got the spark to be an intrapreneur.